nautilus-cyberneering/testing-in-rust/docs/custom-mocks-in-rust.md

 self.sent_event = Some(event);
 ```

-Since the `self` reference is not mutable you can not change the `sent_event` value.
+Since the `self` reference is not mutable, you can not change the `sent_event` value.

-I did not know how to implement it but [Cameron](https://github.com/da2ce7) pointed me to the solution.
-The not mutable `self` reference does not allow you to change the attributes in the struct but it's not recursive.
-Rust has some types that allows you to change the interior mutability.
+I needed to learn how to implement it, and [Cameron](https://github.com/da2ce7) pointed me to the solution.
+The not mutable `self` reference does not allow you to change the attributes in the struct, but it's not recursive.
+Rust has some types that allow you to change the interior mutability.

 Rust has a pattern called the ["Interior Mutability Pattern"](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html#refcellt-and-the-interior-mutability-pattern).

-> Interior mutability is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
-To mutate data, the pattern uses unsafe code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
+> Interior mutability is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data; typically, this action is disallowed by the borrowing rules.
+To mutate data, the pattern uses unsafe code inside a data structure to bend Rust's usual rules that govern mutation and borrowing.

-The way you can "bend" Rust rules is with a `RefCell` type.
+You can "bend" Rust rules with a `RefCell` type.

 > RefCell is a mutable memory location with dynamically checked borrow rules.

 That means you can mutate the value inside the `RefCell` even when `RefCell` is immutable.

-From the Rust book you can see the different types to "bend" Rust rules:
+From the Rust book, you can see the different types to "bend" Rust rules:

 - `Rc<T>` enables multiple owners of the same data.
 - `Box<T>` and `RefCell<T>` have single owners.